rkushol/ADDFormer/README.md

 # ADDFormer
-Alzheimer's Disease Detection from structural MRI using Fusion Transformer.
+Alzheimer's Disease Detection from structural MRI using Fusion Transformer

 The paper has been published in the Conference of ISBI 2022.
 Link: (https://ieeexplore.ieee.org/iel7/9761376/9761399/09761421.pdf).